J.K. Simmons finds charm in being despicable for 'Whiplash'

 For 29-year-old Chazelle, who scored two BAFTA nominations on Friday, the inspiration for "Whiplash" came directly from his own recollections as a young jazz drummer in high school.

-"I certainly remember the sheer anxiety and terror of being in rehearsals, my hands bleeding through practice," he said.
+"I certainly remember the sheer anxiety and terror of being in rehearsals, my hands bleeding through practise," he said.

 But the first-hand experience came as an advantage to the rookie director, who initially took the film as a short to the Sundance Film Festival in 2013.